1987 New York Mets season

 The 1987 New York Mets season was the 26th regular season for the Mets.
 The Mets entered the season as the defending World Series champions.
-They went 92–70 and finished 2nd in the NL East.
+They went 92–70 and finished second in the National League East, three games behind the first place St. Louis Cardinals.
 They were managed by Davey Johnson.
 The team played home games at Shea Stadium.